abhisheshpal/New_hmm_2019/rasberry_des/README.md

 **rasberry_des**
 ------------
-A rospackage for running discrete event simulation of a strawberry farm, pickers, robots and a basic job allocation processesusing SimPy.
+A rospackage for running discrete event simulation of a strawberry farm, pickers, robots and a basic job allocation processes using SimPy.

 A topological map is created and stored in mongodb with corresponding topics and services launched using the topological navigation nodes.